-So, in order to do a proper 30 minute walk, you should keep in mind the following aspects to prevent injuries and so that the exercise has the best effects:
+So, in order to do a proper 30 minute walk, you should keep in mind the following aspects to prevent injuries and for the exercise to bring the most benefit:

 - When walking, your toes should point forward

 - With each step, your heel should touch the ground first.
-Then, your body weight will have to continue forwards with the movement.
+In that way, your body weight will have to continue in a forwards direction, following the movement

 - Your shoulders should be pulled slightly backwards and your chin should be held high.
 Try not to look at the ground